Bandwidth/bandwidth.github.io/voice/bxml/verbs/gather.md

 If no `gatherUrl` attribute is specified, the gathered digits are discarded and execution of verbs following the `<Gather>` continues.

 ### Nestable Verbs
 The following verbs may be nested inside of a `<Gather>` tag.
-Up to 20 verbs can be nested, with each repetition of a verb through use of the repeatCount attribute contributing to that total.
+If using a repeat count of one, up to 20 verbs can be nested.
+Refer to repeatCount Attribute if using a value greater than 1.

 | Verb                              | Description                                                                                              |
 |:----------------------------------|:---------------------------------------------------------------------------------------------------------|